 Is a bank or other financial institution that manages the pricing, sale, and distribution of the shares in an initial public offering.
 The underwriter works closely with the issuing company over a period of several months to determine the IPO price, date, and other factors.
 Underwriters receive fees from the company holding the IPO, along with a chunk of the shares.

-A measure of an option’s sensitivity to a one percentage point change in implied volatility.
+A measure of an option contract’s sensitivity to a one percentage point change in implied volatility.
 For example, if a long option has a vega of 0.04, a one percentage point increase in implied volatility will increase the option premium by $4 per contract.

 A vertical call spread is constructed by purchasing one call and simultaneously selling another call in the same month but at a different strike price.
 A long vertical call spread is considered to be a bullish trade.
 This means that the purchaser is expecting the stock to go up.
 Further, a long vertical call spread is considered a debit spread which simply means that the purchaser had to put out money to buy the spread.
 Now, if the stock proceeds up, the spread’s value will expand.

 A vertical put spread is constructed by purchasing one put and simultaneously selling another put in the same month but at a different strike price.
 A long vertical put spread is considered to be a bearish trade.
 A short vertical put spread is considered to be a bullish trade.

-The amount of uncertainty or risk of changes in a security’s value.
-This concept is all based on supply and demand for options.
-Higher demand for options (buying calls or puts), will lead to higher vol as the premium increases.
-Low demand or selling of options will result in lower vol. Vol in its basic form is how much the market anticipates the price to move or fluctuate.
+Volatility (vol) is the amount of uncertainty or risk of changes in a security’s value.
+This concept is based on supply and demand for options.
+Higher demand for options (buying calls or puts) will lead to higher vol as the premium increases.
+Low demand or selling of options will result in lower vol. Vol in its basic form is how much the market anticipates the price may move or fluctuate.